 TypeScript | Type Challenges

-Implement the built-in Pick<T, K>
+Implement the built-in Pick<T, K> generic without using it.

 // type MyPick<T, K> = K extends keyof T ? { [P in K]: T[P] } : {}